marufmd/iRSpot-SF/README.md

     - sklearn

 ## Run the software:
 **Step 1:** Go to the folder "input".
 Open the text file "input.txt".
-Enter the DNA query sequences in FASTA format.
+Enter the DNA query sequence in FASTA format.

 Example of a DNA sequence in FASTA format: